The Rundown

 PROS

-- Great protein and fat content for Collies
+- Great protein and fat content that’s ideal for Border Collies

-- High levels of Omega fatty acids, which will keep your pup’s skin and coat healthy
+- High levels of omega fatty acids to maintain your dog’s skin and coat health

 CONS